27-Year-Old Pitcher – Cincinnati Reds

 Mike Leake Contract Information:

-Agreed to a one-year, $5.925 million deal with the Reds in January 2014, avoiding arbitration.
+Agreed to a one-year, $9.775 million contract with the Reds in January of 2015, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Mike Leake – simply subscribe now.